Starobilsk, the Ukrainian massacre that the Kremlin wants to turn into a symbol

 L'ARA visits the Donbas student residence where 21 young people died victims of drones

-Starobilsk, occupied UkraineAs soon as we set foot in the student dormitory in Starobilsk, in the occupied region of Luhansk, it became clear that this was not a command post of the elite drone branch of the Russian army, as Kyiv claims.
+Starobilsk, occupied UkraineAs soon as we set foot in the student residence in Starobilsk, in the occupied Luhansk region, it became clear that this was not a command post of the elite drone branch of the Russian army, as Kyiv claims.
+Last Friday, Ukrainian aircraft killed 21 young people there, mostly girls, who were sleeping at the time of the attack, and injured dozens more.
+Ukraine's denial and the West's silence pushed Russian diplomacy to organize a guided tour for foreign journalists to the scene of the tragedy.
+The expedition, in which ARA participated and which took place hours after a massive retaliatory bombing by Moscow, became an attempt by the Kremlin to accuse Volodymyr Zelensky of a war crime and to impose its narrative on the international community.
 Last Friday, Ukrainian aircraft killed 21 young people there, mostly girls, who were sleeping at the time of the attack, and injured dozens more.
 Ukraine's denial and the West's silence pushed Russian diplomacy to organize a guided tour for foreign journalists to the scene of the tragedy.
 The expedition, in which ARA participated and which took place hours after a massive retaliatory bombing by Moscow, became an attempt by the Kremlin to accuse Volodymyr Zelensky of a war crime and to impose its narrative on the international community.

-Last Friday, Ukrainian devices killed 21 young people, mostly girlsNext to the dormitory, in front of the remains of the university college where the young people were studying to become teachers, the Russian Commissioner for Human Rights, Yana Lantratova, called the attack a "war crime" and accused the Ukrainians of "deliberately murdering children."
-With the aim of appealing to international law, the authorities claim that the deceased were between 14 and 18 years old, data that does not match the birth dates published by the administration itself, which indicate that all the people who lost their lives were between 18 and 23 years old.
+Near the residence, in front of the remains of the university college where young people studied to become teachers, the Russian commissioner for human rights, Iana Lantratova, described the attack as a "war crime" and accused Ukrainians of "deliberately murdering children".
+With the aim of appealing to international law, the authorities state that the deceased were between 14 and 18 years old, data that does not match the birth dates published by the administration itself, which indicate that all the people who lost their lives there were between 18 and 23 years old.

 Hours before the visit, the Russian army had launched nearly 700 drones and 90 missiles against Ukrainian cities, including the Oreshnik, intended to become the most powerful weapon in the Russian arsenal and which had only been used twice in the entire war.
 When asked if the deaths of young Ukrainians in Russian bombings, a circumstance that has been repeated over the last four years, should be condemned in the same way, Lantratova limited herself to responding: